mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/user-interfaces.md

 ![](attachments/create-snippet.png)
 {{% /image_container %}}

-## 3 How Can I Provide Company-Branded Templates and Styling to My Projects? {#private-templates-styling}
+## 3 How Can I Provide Company-Branded Templates & Styling to My Projects? {#private-templates-styling}

 Mendix provides a rich set of [Atlas UI](https://atlas.mendix.com/) resources out of the box containing a beautiful theme with page templates and building blocks.
 This makes it very easy to kick-start your first project.